 Either fresh or dried, they’re a well-known remedy for constipation.
 They provide plenty of fiber and are recommended for patients with diverticulitis.

-They regulate bowel movements and help the water in the intestines to form softer stools.
+They may help regulate bowel movements and help the water in the intestines form softer stools.

 Want to learn more?
 Read: 5 Smoothies to Fight Constipation

 What should I avoid if I have diverticulitis or diverticulosis?